-Alpen Fuel Case Study - Kristin Zosel, Ultra Runner
+Alpen Fuel Review - Kristin Zosel, Ultra Runner

 Guest post by Kristin Zosel.
 Kristin is a long time mountain/trail/ultrarunner with a passion for strong espresso and pastries, high alpine environments, and most importantly, her family.
 She derives great joy from petting all the dogs and talking to every creature along the route.
 As a physical therapist, Pilates instructor, and gear reviewer for iRunFar, she loves inspiring and enabling others to live their passions as well.

 "I can eat Alpen Fuel Granola on the drive to the start of the day’s exploration, run and power hike the high Colorado mountain route all day, and have no issues with my stomach or my ability to continue fueling as the miles and hours build."